TrashCasterMage/Mod-Vault/README.md

 ## For Modpack Developers

-Currently, Vault Research is slightly lacking in configurability.
+Currently, Vault Research has what I'd consider to be all the basic configurability.
 Here is the list of what you can easily change in your modpack:

 * Mods locks behind a single research
 * Cost of a single research